Skip to main content

 Conservative Conservation

-Start the player to hear a recording of Normal School student Leo Gannon's article in the February 1918 issue of the Normal School Recorder entitled "Conservative Conservation."
-Gannon discusses the importance and need for Normal School students to participate in the food rationing that was occuring nationwide.
+Start the player to hear a recording of Normal School student Leo Gannon's article "Conservative Conservation" in the February 1918 issue of the Normal School Recorder.
+Gannon discussed the importance and need for students to participate in natiowide food rationing.

 Narrator: Tom Steman